boxmein/CarND-Vehicle-Detection/writeup_template.md

 dataset, giving it a much better understanding of the difference between road and car.

-As well as that, I did not know where to start - I didn't have a mental roadmap in front of me, of which part to implement first and which seocnd.
+As well as that, I did not know where to start - I didn't have a mental roadmap in front of me, of which part to implement first and which second.

 My pipeline will likely fail on roads that go outside the window area (ie, slopes or hills, as well as steeper curves and intersections).
 For these to work, the classifier